 As far as your loan term, a lot of buyers will choose longer loan terms, to then lower their monthly payment.
 The average length of a car loan is now almost 70 months for new and used vehicles.

-When you stretch your loan term out, it’s not a great idea since cars lose value over time.
+Extending your loan term is not a good idea because cars lose value over time.

-If you were still paying on your car in five or six years, you could end up owing more than what you could get if you sold it.
+If you were still paying on your car in five or six years, you could owe more than what you could get if you sold it.
 Longer loan terms also cost more overall.

 Why Are Cars So Expensive?

-New and used cars are at record-high prices, and they’re likely to remain elevated, according to experts.
-Thus, whether you are looking to buy a 2023 1500 Chevy Silverado LT in Houston or any other metropolitan city in the USA, you will only end up with an expensive deal.
+According to experts, new and used car prices are at record highs, and they’re likely to remain elevated.
+Thus, you will only end up with an expensive deal if you are looking to buy a 2023 1500 Chevy Silverado LT in Houston or any other metropolitan city in the USA.

 Used car prices might slow a bit in their acceleration, depending on the interest rates and how much they rise.